alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

    > SELECT simplified1, simplified2 FROM synonyms WHERE simplified1 NOT IN (SELECT simplified FROM words);
    > SELECT simplified1, simplified2 FROM synonyms WHERE simplified2 NOT IN (SELECT simplified FROM words);

+   For the related terms table use statements like

+   > SELECT simplified1, simplified2 FROM related WHERE simplified1 NOT IN (SELECT simplified FROM words);

    Fix the problems by editing the data text file then set the relational check on with

    > SET foreign_key_checks = 1;